mehdibha/folio/README.md

 - 📰 RSS feed
 - 🚀 Deploy on Vercel in minutes
 - 🔍 Search posts instantly
-- 📈 Analytics with vercel analytics
+- 📈 Analytics with Vercel Analytics
-- Dispaly your courses
+- Display your courses

 ### Built with